masterpastaa/moon-re-cracked/README.md

+# its moon.win and not the moon owned by Aimed#0001 !!

 # What is moon
 moon is a pasted cheat claiming to be uncrackable and undetect.
 (ITS PAID)
 # Why i cracked it